5% discount for members of British Columbia sheep organizations continues for 2026!

 White wool and coloured wool should not be packed in the same bag.

 To properly skirt a fleece before packing, the wool should be placed cut side down on a slotted surface.
 Any manure or urine stained wool should be removed.
 Leg and face clippings should also be removed.
-The shearers should have removed the belly wool when shearing.
+I will remove the belly wool when shearing.
 Sometimes some discoloured wool is left along the bottom edge of the side wool.
 This should also be removed.
 In the case of breeds such as Suffolk and Hampshire or any other dark faced and dark legged animal, there may be dark fibers around the edges of the fleece that should also be taken out.

-Have adequate adult helpers to keep the job moving.
-Have a flat level surface for the shearer to work on with lots of head room with good lighting and ventilation.
+Have adequate adult helpers to keep the job moving, a flat level surface for me to work on with lots of head room with good lighting and ventilation.
 If extension cords are necessary have cords heavy enough to carry the load.
 Household lamp cords are not sufficient to carry the load required.

-With some modern long legged breeds, the shearer should have an area 8 x 8 feet to work in.
+With some modern long legged breeds, I may need have an area 8 x 8 feet to work in.

 Have a good corn broom, not a heavy stable broom, to keep the shearing area swept when necessary.

-No shearer deliberately cuts a sheep.
-If you wish to put a disinfectant on any nicks or cuts have your spray bottle at hand before shearing starts.
-The shearer is not going to hold a sheep for five or ten minutes while you try to find your spray bottle.
+Sheep do not always sit still and I do not deliberately cut a sheep.
+If you wish to put a disinfectant on any nicks or cuts please have your spray bottle ready and nearby before shearing starts.

 TBA